spencerldixon/sexy_relations/README.md

-# SexyRelations
+# sexy_relations

 Sexy Relations gives you a sexy way to display model relationships in the console.
-Simply add to your Gemfile and run the `sexy_relations` method on a model like so...
+Simply add to your Gemfile and run the `sexy_relations` method on a model in the rails console like so...

 `User.sexy_relations`